Leonard leads Clippers over LeBron and Lakers 112-102

 The Lakers erased a 14-point deficit in the third, led by Danny Green’s 18 points.
 He capped a 15-0 run with his fifth 3-pointer before JaMychal Green’s 3-pointer pulled the Clippers into an 85-all tie heading into the fourth.

 The Clippers outscored the Lakers 40-29 in the second quarter, buoyed by 16 points from Leonard.
+He made seven straight shots on a variety of moves — pullups, fadeaways, a cutting dunk.

 The Lakers raced to a 13-2 lead, their largest of the game.
 James scored over Leonard and he later heard “MVP!
 MVP!” chants while sinking his first free throws of the season.

-The Lakers shot 53% from the floor in the first quarter, while the Clippers missed shots and had a basket by Williams taken away when the Lakers challenged a foul call on Dwight Howard.
+The Lakers shot 53% from the floor in the first quarter, while the Clippers missed shots and had a basket by Williams taken away when the Lakers challenged a foul call on Howard.

 The rivalry was on early with a male fan shouting “Go Lakers!” during the national anthem, drawing big cheers while Clipper fans booed.